riverdaleGithub/processing_23_24/3/readme.md

 🌱 Objectives 🌱

-1.) create a model for the Fermi Paradox to simulate varying scenarios
+1.)
+Create a model for the Fermi Paradox to simulate varying scenarios
 <br>
-2.) display the potential number of alien worlds with 🌱 life 🌱 in a sketch
+2.)
+Display the potential number of alien worlds with 🌱 life 🌱 in a sketch
 <br>
 3.)
 Answer the Fermi Paradox